lsund/maximum-flow/readme.md

-The usage is `./bin/main [filename]` where `filename` is an optional argument holding the string containing the path to a DIMACS-formatted file containing a graph.
+The usage is `./bin/main [filename]` where `filename` is an optional argument holding the string containing the path to a DIMACS-formatted file containing a representation of agraph.
 Running the binary without the provided argument will run the algorithm on a sample file using the pseudoflow algorithm.
 Have a look in `main.c` to change these defaults.

 A graph in the DIMACS format is assumed to have a known, specified number of vertices and edges, a source vertex and a sink vertex.
 Below is a description of the DIMACS format.
 In this description, Items in angle brackets like `<item>` are to be substituted by the appropriate value.
 The other symbols should remain exactly as described.
-If the program notices a malformed line, it will halt with an error messag.
+If the program notices a malformed line, it will halt with an error message.

 * Lines that start with `c` are comments and are ignored by the file parser